GameWorkstore/ulevelplaysdk/Assets/Package/README.md

 "com.gameworkstore.ulevelplay": "https://github.com/GameWorkstore/ulevelplaysdk.git#7.2.7"
 ```

+Copy \IronSource\Plugins\Android\IronSource.plugin.meta to your assets folder (Path Included).
+Configure it to be included on Android Platform.
+otherwise you are not gonna be able to compile;
+(original IronSourceSDK looks into this path to find the android manifest at this project library).

 # Contributions

 If you are using this library and want to submit a change, go ahead!
 Overall, this project accepts contributions if: